 - Make the nostrils more narrow

-- Increase the size of the nose when looking at the profile (view from the side)
+- Increase the projection of the nose when looking at the profile

 - Fix the drooping tip

-It would be naive to say any quality is present in all African American noses.
-There are certain characteristics that tend to be more common in African American noses that should be identified by a rhinoplasty specialist.
+No single quality is present in every nose.
+However, some characteristics are more common in African American noses.
+An ethnic rhinoplasty specialist should identify these features.
 Dr. Kulbersh examines the noses of all of his African American patients for the following unique qualities:

-- Thickness of the nasal skin.
-African American skin can be thicker, inelastic, and sebaceous.
-Thick skin can prevent definition of the nose.
+- The thickness of the nasal skin – African American skin can be thicker, inelastic, and sebaceous.
+Thick skin can limit the amount of definition we can achieve.

-- Definition of the nasal tip.
-African American nasal tip is commonly poorly defined and droops.
+- Definition of the nasal tip – The African American nasal tip is often poorly defined and may droop down.
 The tip will require special maneuvers to achieve definition, although this may be limited due to thick skin.

-- Size of the nose.
-The African American nose may be small when looking at the profile because it may not stick out far from the face.
+- Size of the nose – The African American nose may be small when looking at the profile because it may not stick out far from the face.
 In this case, the nose actually may have to be made BIGGER so that it appears SMALLER.
-This point is often hard for the patient to understand, but Dr. Kulbersh will explain this concept in further detail during a consultation.
+This point is often hard for the patient to understand, but Dr. Kulbersh will explain this concept further during a consultation.

-- Size of the nostrils.
-If the nostrils are wide and flared, then the nostrils may need to be narrowed with an alar base reduction procedure.
+- Size of the nostrils – If the nostrils are wide and flared, they may need to be narrowed with an alar base reduction procedure.

-The African American nose surgery is more of a reconstructive surgery when compared to non-ethnic rhinoplasties.
+African American nose surgery focuses more on reconstruction techniques compared to Caucasian rhinoplasties.
 A bony and cartilaginous framework supports the nose.
-The cartilages in African Americans are weaker and require more support.
+The cartilage in African American noses tends to be weaker and require more support.
 Cartilage may be strengthened using the following techniques: